madetech/handbook/roles/lead_designer.md

 ## Key responsibilities

-- Responsible to the Head of User-Centred Design for successfully designing and delivering of good public services
+- Responsible to the UCD Principal for successfully designing and delivering good public services
 - Turn team conversations and research into drawings and prototypes to create a shared understanding of problems to solve and ideas to test
 - Make things real by caring about content and interaction design enough to ensure everyone can use public services
 - Make public services simple to explain and understand by removing complexity and keeping designs focused on creating outcomes for people and society